fastoch/JavaScript_DaveGray/README.md

 And variables created inside a factory function are not accessible outside of this function.

-- Factory functions excel at **creating private variables and methods** through closures
+- Factory functions excel at creating **private variables & methods** through **closures**

 >[!note]
->A closure is created when a function is defined within another function, allowing the inner function to access variables from the outer function's scope.
+>A **closure** is created when a function is defined within another function, allowing the inner function to access variables from the outer function's scope.
+>The inner function maintains access to the outer function's scope even after the outer function has finished executing.

 - Factory functions can simplify object creation by:
   - Eliminating the need for the **new** keyword